-E.4.5.1 The Township may pass an Inclusionary Zoning By-law to encourage and promote the inclusion of affordable housing units. in conformity with the Promoting Affordable Housing Act, 2016.
+E.4.5.1 The Township may pass an Inclusionary Zoning By-law to encourage and promote the inclusion of affordable housing units.

 E.4.6 Interim Control By-laws

 E.4.6.1 The Township may pass an Interim Control By-law in accordance with the Planning Act, to prohibit the use of land, buildings or structures within the Township or within a defined area or areas thereof.